Category Archives: Working Women

 Women who were perceived as flirtatious achieved superior economic deals in negotiations compared with women who were seen as friendly.

-This finding validates Carnegie Mellon’s Linda Babcock’s discovery that women achieve better negotiation outcomes when they combine power tactics with warmth.
+This finding validates Carnegie Mellon’s Linda Babcock’s observation that women achieve better negotiation outcomes when they combine power tactics with warmth.

-Their findings expose “a financial risk associated with female friendliness:…the resulting division of resources may be unfavorable if she is perceived as ‘too nice’.”
+These research results expose “a financial risk associated with female friendliness:…the resulting division of resources may be unfavourable if she is perceived as ‘too nice’.”

 -*How do you mitigate the “financial risk associated with female friendliness”?